n8behavior/tools/README.md

 This project uses a standard GNU Autotools build system.  'nough said.

 ### Windows Environment Setup
-Download the two files in `cypwin-install` https://github.com/puterstructions/tools/tree/master/cygwin-install
+Download the two files in `cygwin-install` https://github.com/puterstructions/tools/tree/master/cygwin-install

 Run (double-click works) the install.bat file.
 Now the rest of the setup below should now work from your Cygwin terminal.